mk251-stack/INDE-577-Final-Project/examples/Supervised_Learning/Decision_Trees/README.md

 The model performs especially well for the lower income class, which dominates the dataset, and it provides a clear ranking of which attributes matter most for predicting income.
 Furthermore, realistically, we see that hihgher income population has a lot more social and intangible/tangible factors.

+# Outlook:

+Random Forest is the next logical choice because it reduces the overfitting that single decision trees are prone to by averaging predictions across many independently trained trees.
+Each tree sees different subsets of data and features, allowing the ensemble to capture minority-class patterns and stabilize noisy splits.
+This leads to higher overall generalization performance, especially on imbalanced datasets like the census income data.
+Feature importance estimates also become more reliable because they are aggregated across many models rather than driven by a few dominant splits.
+As a result Random Forest typically achieves better recall, higher F1 scores and more robust predictions compared to a standalone Decision Tree.
+At least thats the thought , running random forests on the dataset should give us insights into this :)